Facebook relents, launches Instant Games hub as web app

 It’s the only solution, but seemingly by design, it’s an inferior one.
 Web apps can’t run as well as apps offered through the App Store, and don’t benefit from the discoverability possibilities of being on the store itself.

-They’re just sitting passively on a URL that you can add to your home screen, but not treat as a standalone app.
+Because neither company refuses to budge on this front, Facebook's joyful-looking Instant Games are just sitting on a URL that you can add to your home screen, but not benefit from the perks of being in a standalone app.